Numbers 22:22-35 – Balaam and His Talking Donkey

 ANALYSIS

 The angel describes himself as an “adversary” (satan in Hebrew).
 Here, “satan” is not a personified divine being; the term is simply used in its original sense as an obstacle or opponent.
 An important theological theme of the story is the assertion that God is protecting the people even from threats they don’t know exist.
-This is all made even more remarkable by God’s selection of Balaam, someone from outside of Israel, to save the people.
+This is all made even more remarkable by God’s selection of Balaam, someone from outside of Israel, to bless the people.
 The ironies of this divine providence are theologically more important (and more interesting) than the strangeness of the story’s details: an outsider is used by God for redemptive purposes; the foreign king’s intended curses are turned to blessings; and the animal sees something that even Balaam, the renowned seer, misses.